jyrkij/guard-autoupload/README.md

                                   # Of these :scp is the preferred one for
                                   # its stability.
         :host => "remote_host",
+        # :port => 22,            # Uncomment this if you need to set port to
+                                  # something else than default.
         :user => "username",
         :password => "password",
         :remote => "remote_path",